-Sexiest Photos Of Josie Canseco, New Victoria’s Secret Model and Daughter of Former MLB All-Star Jose Canseco
+Sexiest Photos Of Josie Canseco, New Victoria’s Secret Model And Daughter Of Former MLB All-Star Jose Canseco

 Josie had been linked to the singer Drake once, but it’s nothing that has gone beyond rumors per TMZ.
 What they did confirm is that she enjoyed getting a little boozy on a night out with her friends and flashing her bottom, but not enough to be obscene.
 She actually has been rumored to be romantically linked to very few people since turning 18, so the Drake rumor was hot news for all of a minute.

 Despite having a reputation as a bit of a wild child, when it comes to working the runway and being in front of a camera, Josie is a pro, and that is why she landed the Victoria’s Secret gig.
 With her list of high-end campaigns climbing, and having picked up significant runway experience working Haute Cotoure shows the past year, she is well on her way to becoming a major player in modeling.
-Good luck on the VS Show Josie, and success with the winter fashion weeks arriving.
+Good luck on the VS Show, Josie, and success with the winter fashion shows on the way!